gavinito/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 See the list of awarded grants on Project Serum dedicated section: [https://projectserum.com/grants](https://projectserum.com/grants)

-### AMM Bot
+### AMM Bots using Pools

-Building an open source system that people can use to achieve AMM-like behavior on Serum’s orderbooks.
+Building an open source system that people can use to achieve AMM-like behavior on Serum.
+There are lots of variants and customizability but here are some ideas:

+- AMMs that trade on Serum's markets
+- AMMs with more than two components
+- AMMs with easy to customize curves

 If you build it to the below specs, it will receive a predetermined bounty instead of the variable one.

 **Bounty**: 75k locked SRM

 **Specs**:

-- Can support 2-token AMM or more

-- Must trade via the orderbooks by:

-  - (a) Putting out a set of offers with a depth curve that matches the AMM curve
-  - (b) Doing the same with bids
-  - (c) Whenever an offer gets filled, replace it with a bid at the same price/size (post-only), and vice versa when a bid gets filled

 - Parameters must be reasonable